hytechclub/py-201/DiscordBot/DiscordCodeAlong.md

 ### Testing the Bot

 With the starter code from the Repl, and your Bot Token in the `.env` file, you should now be able to run your Repl and see your bot successfully log in!
-CLick the Run button at the top of the repl and you should see output similar to the following, except the username should match the username that you gave your bot.
+Click the Run button at the top of the repl and you should see output similar to the following, except the username should match the username that you gave your bot.

 ```text
 Logged in as: HyTechClub Robot#9248